-

 View the detailed consumption trends at country level (graphs, tables, analysis) in the Argentina energy report

-The Renewable Energy Act of 2015 sets the goal of increasing the share of renewables (apart from large hydro) to 12% of electricity production in 2019 (6% achieved), 16% in 2021 (17% achieved), 18% in 2023, and 20% in 2025.
+The Renewable Energy Act of 2015 sets the goal of increasing the share of renewables (apart from large hydro) to 20% of electricity production in 2025, with intermediate goals which were achieved (16% in 2021 and 18% in 2023).
 The law includes an obligation for large consumers (above 300 kW) to achieve these targets individually with fines on large electricity users that do not meet their target.

 Interactive Chart Argentina Share of Renewables in Electricity Production (incl hydro)